Prem-ium/Referral-Link-Me/README.md

     <img src="https://github.com/Prem-ium/Referral-Link-Me/blob/main/.github/Assets/Banner.png?raw=true" alt="Referral Link Me Banner">
 </p>

 Welcome to **Referral-Link-Me**!
-This is a curated list of referral links to credit cards, brokerages, and more that I use (with additional rewards for some services).
-By using some of my referral links, you can gain extra benefits beyond the base rewards offered by companies.
-Using these links also supports me, as I may earn a small commission at no cost to you.
+This is a curated list of referral links to credit cards, brokerages, and more that I use—some of which offer *additional rewards beyond the usual bonuses*.

-Please [Email Me](mailto:premium.github@gmail.com) your Zelle once you've used the referral link and fufilled the conditions to unlock the referral bonus.
+When you use my referral links, you **get rewarded**, and I may receive a small commission **at no cost to you**.

+> 📩 **Important**: After signing up and completing the requirements, please [email me](mailto:premium.github@gmail.com) with your **Zelle** info so I can send you your bonus if eligible.

 ---

 ## How It Works 🔍

-1. **Choose a Service**: Browse the referral options listed below.
+1. **Pick a Service**: Browse from the categories below.
-2. **Use My Referral Link**: Click the provided link to sign up.
+2. **Click the Referral Link**: Use the provided link to sign up.
-3. **Meet the Requirements**: Complete the qualifying actions within the required timeframe.
+3. **Complete the Requirements**: Follow the qualifying conditions listed.
-4. **Get Rewarded**: Earn your base reward from the company, and if applicable, receive a bonus from me — [email me](mailto:premium.github@gmail.com) your Zelle after signing up & meeting requirements!
-My bonus offer is based on the percentage I earn for referring you.
+4. **Claim Your Bonus**:
+   - Get the **base reward** directly from the company.
+   - Receive a **bonus from me**, if applicable — just send your Zelle info once the offer is fulfilled.
+     (The bonus amount depends on what I earn from the referral.)

 ---

 ## Available Referral Links 🌐

 ---

 ### Cashback Portals 💰

-Cashback portals are websites that reward you with a percentage of your purchase when you shop through their links.
-Simply click through the portal before buying from your favorite stores, and earn real cash back—on top of any existing discounts or rewards!
+Cashback portals give you money back when you shop online.
+Just start your purchase by clicking through their site.

 <table style="width:100%; border-collapse:collapse; margin:20px 0;">
   <thead>
     <tr>